26 Metaprogramming

 #> 6 1 0 0 0 1

-You can also build formulas dynamically, which is useful when the set of predictors is not known in advance:
+You can also build formulas dynamically, which becomes useful when the set of predictors is not known in advance:

 predictors <- c("bill_length_mm", "flipper_length_mm")